A. R. Antulay: Controversies

 He resigned as Chief Minister of Maharashtra after the Bombay High Court convicted him of extortion on 13 January 1982.
 The court ruled that Antulay had illegally required Bombay area builders to make donations to Indira Gandhi Pratibha Pratishthan trust, one of several trust funds he had established and controlled, in exchange for receiving more cement than the quota allotted to them by the Government.
 He was later granted bail by the court.
 However, the Supreme Court later cleared him of the allegations.

-Again after November 2008 Mumbai attacks he has raised a controversy by saying that the end of Hemant Karkare, of the Anti-Terrorism Squad of Maharashtra, killed in the attacks, may be related to his investigation of the 2006 Malegaon blasts, leading to questions about the Mumbai attacks.
+Again after 2008 Mumbai attacks he has raised a controversy by saying that the end of Hemant Karkare, of the Anti-Terrorism Squad of Maharashtra, killed in the attacks, may be related to his investigation of the 2006 Malegaon blasts, leading to questions about the Mumbai attacks.
 Later he changed his stand and told Parliament he had not talked about who killed the police officers but about who "sent them in the wrong direction".
 His party, Congress, distanced itself from his statements.
 The then US ambassador, in some of the US embassy cables, accused that this early dismissal, then followed by tacit promotion, indicates that "the Congress Party will readily stoop to the old caste/religious-based politics if it feels it is in its interest."